Vyral/brendon-payne-recruiting/_drafts/buyers-agent-vs--listing-agent-which-should-you-be.md

 {% include youtube.html %}

-You can choose who you work with.
-Finding which side best suits you, however, is a learning process.
+<center>You can choose who you work with.
+Finding which side best suits you, however, is a learning process.</center>

 Here’s a question a lot of agents ask themselves: **Should I be a buyer’s agent or a listing agent?**